Veil-Project/veil-project.github.io/collections/_posts/2019-11-06-future-consensus.md

 ## Mining

 PoW mining will continue to be supported by Veil also, though after careful consideration, some changes are on the cards.
-Mined blocks will soon move away from X16RT's 16 algorithms to a new an as of yet unnamed PoW consensus model consisting of 3 mining algorithms. **These three algorithms combined will approximately make up the remaining 50% of all blocks**.
+Mined blocks will soon move away from X16RT's 16 algorithms to a new and as of yet unnamed PoW consensus model consisting of 3 mining algorithms. **These three algorithms combined will approximately make up the remaining 50% of all blocks**.

 ### GPU mining with ProgPoW